jvenetucci/lace/README.md

 ### Get order information
 Information about an order can be viewed using `node submit.js get orderNum`.
 If an order with the order number supplied exists then relevant information will be shown.
 Otherwise you will get an error stating that it doesn't exist.

+## Docker Setup
+Previous version of this had the pizza transaction processor running on a local machine that would connect to the docker container running the validator.
+This version runs the transaction processor in a docker container.
+The set up was pretty simple, requiring the creation of a Dockerfile in the `/processor` and modification of `sawtooth-default.yaml`.

+### Dockerfile
+The core of docker is a Dockerfile, which details instructions on how to setup a container.
+The Dockerfile at `/processor/Dockerfile` is very simple, with comments detailing each line.
+An important line in the file is the execution of the pip install command which looks in the `requirements.txt` file to figure out what packages to install.
+At a minimum the packages required for this transaction processor are cbor and the sawtooth-sdk (which installs several other libraries as dependencies)

+### Docker Compose File
+The next file is `sawtooth-default.yaml` which details instructions for the docker-compose program.
+Docker Compose is used to set up and run multiple containers.
+The modification of the file included adding a new container named pizza-tp.
+The other containers in the file all grab their images from docker hub.
+The image for pizzaTP is not on docker hub, and must instead be built using the Dockerfile detailed above.
+The other modification is in the `main.py` file.
+Since the transaction processor runs in a container and not locally, the address of the validator is no longer `tcp://0.0.0.0:4004` and instead `tcp://validator:4004`